 The main Camino de Santiago routes

 Below, we will go through our list of the 10 main Camino de Santiago routes.
-There are many other paths that are part of the network of Jacobean Camino, but we have selected 10 routes for several reasons.
+There are many other paths that are part of the network of Jacobean Camino, but we have selected these 10 routes for several reasons.
 Their importance, popularity among pilgrims, history and origins, and other particularities.
 Remember that you can live the magic of the Camino during the Xacobean Holy Year , extended until 2022 for the first time.
 Let’s start!

 1. The French Way or Camino Francés

 As mentioned, this route starts in St Jean de Pied de Port.
 To know more about the 10 main cities along this Way don’t miss our post.
 Here a list of the main stops: Roncesvalles, Zubiri, Pamplona, Puente La Reina, Estella, Los Arcos, Logroño, Najera, Santo Domingo de la Calzada, Belorado, San Juan de Ortega, Burgos, Hornillos del Camino, Castrojeriz, Fromista, Carrión de los Condes, Calzadilla de la Cueza, Sahagún, El Burgo Ranero, Mansilla de las Mullas, León, Mazarife, Astorga, Rabanal del Camino, Ponferrada, Villafranca del Bierzo, O Cebreiro, Triacastela, Sarria, Portomarín, Palas de Rei, Arzúa, y Pedrouzo (about 20 km far from Santiago).

 The Portuguese Way starts in the capital city of Portugal, Lisbon, which is about 600 km far from Santiago de Compostela (but most of the Pilgrims start in Porto the last 200 km of the Camino Portugués or directly in Tui, the town that marks the boarder with Portugal).
 From Tui (or Valença) you can walk the last 100 km of this route.
 It is the second most popular route in terms of number of Pilgrims, just after the French Way.
 72,357 pilgrims (20.82%) walked this way in 2019, according to the Pilgrims’ Office in Santiago.

 The main stops, starting in Lisbon, are: Santa Iria, Vila Franca de Xira, Azambuja, Santarem, Golega, Tomar, Alvaiazere, Ansiao, Condeixa a Nova, Coimbra, Mealhada, Agueda, Albergaria a Velha, Sao Joao de Madeira, Grijo, Porto, Fajozes, Arcos, Barcelos, Ponte Lima, Rubias, Tui, O Porriño, Arcade, Pontevedra, Caldas de Reis, Padrón and Santiago.